Lump Sum Allowances

 For example: if your Primary Protection Certificate has a protection amount of 0.26 and a Protected Pension Commencement Lump Sum of £400,000.

-From 6 April 2024, your Lump Sum Allowance will be £480,000 (20% increase) and your Lump Sum and Death Benefit Allowance and Overseas Transfer Allowance will be £2,268,000 (£1.8m x 1.26) which is the same tax-free maximum as under Lifetime Allowance.
+From 6 April 2024, your Lump Sum Allowance will be £480,000 (20% increase) and your Lump Sum and Death Benefit Allowance and Overseas Transfer Allowance will be £2,268,000 (£1.8m x 1.26) this is the same tax-free maximum as under lifetime allowance.

 What you need to consider:

-Although Lifetime Allowance Protection increases your total personal tax-free allowances the benefits you receive from each pension policy may be limited by the value of the funds being taken and the rules that apply to the policy.
+Although lifetime allowance protection increases your total personal tax-free allowances the benefits you receive from each pension policy may be limited by the value of the funds being taken and the rules that apply to the policy.

 -